cs544-wisc/s24/p5/README.md

 #### Q10.
 What is the accuracy of the random forest classifier with 10 trees on the test dataset?

-You'll need to train a decision tree first.
+You'll need to train a random forest first.
 Start with some imports:

 ```python
 from pyspark.ml.feature import VectorAssembler